In the Crossfire

 "In the Crossfire" is a song written by English post-Britpop band Starsailor that talks about the suffering of people who have lived the Iraq War.
 The song says "I hear them screaming on the radio, it's getting louder in the crossfire, trying to find some hope from the ashes of their broken homes".

 This is the first political song of the band which denounced the alliance of Prime Minister Tony Blair with president George W. Bush (I don't see myself when I look at the flag) during the war on Iraq.
 It peaked at number 22 on the UK Singles Chart.

 "In the Crossfire" shows a more mature and heavier-sounding Starsailor, unique from what they have done before.
 Noticeably, it shows a marked distance between the sound of other britpop groups like Coldplay.

 Video

 "In the Crossfire" was directed by Paul Gore and shows the band playing in a disused railway station in London creating a serious atmosphere with it.

-They're locked in a greenhouse for almost all the video after they finally break it with the sound of the guitars.
-This is the darkest video of their career and it accentuates the heavier sound that they would present to the world with the release of their third album On the Outside.
+The video depicts the band locked inside of a greenhouse for the majority of the video until they finally break it using the sound of their guitars.
+The video's aesthetics are in line with the heavier sound that can be seen in the band's third studio album On the Outside.